-Grab some coffee at Peet's along with a tasty bagel or breakfast sandwich from House of Bagels in charming, historic Todos Santos Plaza.
+Grab some coffee and a tasty bagel or breakfast sandwich from House of Bagels in charming, historic Todos Santos Plaza.
 Enjoy your treat on a bench in the park, just a half a block up the street.
 While you’re there, check out the iconic clock tower and cool, life-size statue of Don Salvio Pacheco, the city’s founder (and maybe even get a selfie with him!)

 After breakfast, you and your pal will likely want to venture out and explore the area’s spectacular scenic hills, trails and panoramic views.
 First stop: Lime Ridge Open Space.
 Encompassing 1,226 acres of undeveloped ridgeline in Concord and Walnut Creek, Lime Ridge offers dog-friendly hiking and mountain biking trails in portions of the park.
 Dogs are welcome on all trails in the North Lime Ridge area, which includes everything north of Ygnacio Valley Road, but not in the South Lime Ridge area.
 Visitors to North Lime Ridge can hike or mountain bike with their dogs off leash under adequate voice and sight command.

 Getting hungry?
 What pooch wouldn’t love to lunch at the Lazy Dog Restaurant & Bar?
 Not surprisingly, the Lazy Dog, located in the Willows shopping center, is extra-friendly to four-legged companions—not only are dogs welcome on the patio, but the restaurant even boasts a dog menu (choose from grilled chicken breast or hamburger patty with rice).
 For the humans in the group, the restaurant serves up modern American cuisine, with pizza, burgers, and pasta, plus gluten-free options and an extensive kids’ menu.